numenta/nupic.core-legacy/API_CHANGELOG.md

 * Changed SDRClassifier::compute() signature to take parameter `ClassifierResult& result`, instead of a raw pointer.
 PR #301

 * Rewrote ScalarEncoder API, all code using it needs to be rewritten.
 PR #314

+* Removed old `TP` (Temporal Pooler, `Cells4.hpp`) as it was not maintained, users should default to `TemporalMemory, TM`.
+  With this we are also removing `BacktrackingTM` (and its NetworkAPI Region), which was based on TP.
+BackTM had slightly better anomaly scores results (+5% compared to TM), but did not have complete tests and verified (peer-reviewed) functionality.
+PR #356